 Batch search – search on several chemical substances at the same time

-A batch search makes it possible to search on several chemical substances at the same time.
-You can, for instance, search for all substances that are included in a list of chemicals on the same search in PRIO.
-When performing a batch search, use the CAS Number or EC Number of the substances.
+A batch search allows you to search for multiple chemical substances at the same time.
+You can, for instance, search for all substances included in your list of chemicals in one search in PRIO.
+When performing a batch search, CAS Number or EC Number of the substances must be used.

 Advanced search – search on criteria, materials, substance groups etc.

 In an advanced search, in addition to searching for individual chemical substances, you may also search for chemical substances by selecting from search parameters such as Criteria (properties hazardous to health and the environment) , Material, Substance groups or Product type.
-You may also search by Reference, which indicates which source the substances come from, and by Priority level.
+You may also search by Reference, which indicates were the substances comes from, and by Priority level.

 The AND or OR condition also applies within the drop-down boxes Criteria, Material, Substance groups, Product type and Reference.
 When performing a search, you may mark several options and select whether the AND or OR condition should apply.
 For the AND condition, substances must meet all marked options.
 For the OR condition, one or more of the selected options must be met.

 It is also possible to limit the search by combining the search with different filters to prevent the search result from being dominated by specific groups of substances.
 This applies to complex hydrocarbons, per- and polyfluoroalkyl substances (PFAS) or particularly hazardous metals (compounds with cadmium, mercury and lead).
 You can also limit a search to include substances only found in chemical products in Sweden.

 The material module in PRIO - search on material and get information about hazardous substances that may occur in your material.
 In PRIO, you may search for different material categories and their subcategories to get information about hazardous substances that may occur in different materials.
 As a purchaser/procurer or product developer, you can use the information as support for setting specific chemical requirements on your suppliers.

 Your search returned no hits! - What does it mean?